sylv256/sylv256.github.io/_posts/2025-09-10-on-community-lts.md

 ---

 I highly recommend you read [this article](https://notes.highlysuspect.agency/blog/the_treadmill/) on the version treadmill as it is important to understanding the issue at hand.
 This will be a more chaotic post since it's my first, and I'm not the best writer.
 I hope to improve upon it in the future.

+I am also currently working on another blog post with more research that may take longer, but it will have suggestions for improvements and discussion of COLTS's potential effects.

 One last thing: **do not [harass](https://en.wikipedia.org/wiki/Harassment) anyone.** We are here to change the atmosphere of modding, not destroy lives.